Randomness below complete theories of arithmetic: Background and state-of-the-art

 \subsection{Kolmogorov complexity, PA and logical depth}

 The length of the shortest program for the universal Turing machine that outputs $\sigma$ is known as the {\em Kolmogorov complexity} of $\sigma$, and is denoted by $C(\sigma)$.
-The same statement in terms of self-delimiting or \pf machines\footnote{Turing machines with domain a \pf subset of $\twomel$.} defines the {\em \pf Kolmogorov complexity} of $\sigma$, denoted by $K(\sigma)$; it is a refined information content measure compared to $C(\sigma)$, in that no information can be retrieved from the length of a program describing $\sigma$.
+The same statement in terms of self-delimiting or \pf machines\footnote{Turing machines with domain a \pf subset of $\twomel$.} defines the {\em \pf Kolmogorov complexity} of $\sigma$, denoted by $K(\sigma)$; it is a refined information content measure compared to $C(\sigma)$.
 The \ml reals defined in \S\ref{iDz5who56} are exactly the reals $x$ whose prefixes cannot be compressed by more than a constant: $\exists c\ \forall n\ K(x\restr_n)\geq n-c$.